Caesarsage/OSS-Contribution-Beginer/contribution.md

 ## To contribute:

+Now that you are here Use the simple steps or link below to learn in details how to contribute to this project

+- Fork the repository

+- Clone the repository

+- Edit and Add your details to `CONTRIBUTORS` section in the README.md

+- Push and Make a PR

-Follow the guidelines in the post through the link below
+You can also Follow the guidelines in the post through the link below

 [click me](https://caesarsage.hashnode.dev/practical-collaborative-strategy-for-teams-and-open-source-enthusiasts-with-git)! 🖱️